-Several models used to assess the dynamics of Arctic tundra have been specifically designed to 17

-Plant-Atmosphere model (SPA) of Williams et al. (1996, 2000, 2001a, b), the Ecosys model of 19

-Grant (2001), and the model of Lloyd (2001) include a high-degree of process description, and

-- model flows of matter (e.g., carbon, water, and/or nitrogen) at a fine temporal resolution (i.e., half- - hourly), while model results are typically evaluated over a period of several days up to one or 22 - more growing seasons.
-The SPA model has been temporally aggregated from sub-hourly to daily 23 - time resolution within the Aggregated Canopy Model (ACM; Williams et al. 1996), which has 24

-- been applied to the Kuparuk River Basin of Alaska for examining spatial variability in GPP - (Williams et al. 2001a) and the temporal variability of net CO2 exchange (Stieglitz et al. 2000).
-2 - Ecosys (Grant 2001) has been used to evaluate inter-annual and longer-term variability in carbon 3 - exchange (CO2 and CH4) for coastal tundra at Barrow, Alaska (Grant et al. 2003), and the model 4 - of Lloyd (2001) to assess mechanisms driving interannual variability in carbon exchange for a 5 - high Arctic site on Svalbard, Norway.
-6
+Several models used to assess the dynamics of Arctic tundra have been specifically designed to enable parameterization and testing in the context of eddy covariance data.
+For example, the Soil-Plant-Atmosphere Model (SPA) of Williams et al. (1996, 2000, 2001a, b), the ecosys model of Grant (2001), and the model of Lloyd (2001) include a high degree of process description, and model flows of matter (e.g., carbon, water, and/or nitrogen) at a fine temporal resolution (i.e., half-hourly), while model results are typically evaluated over a period of several days up to one or more growing seasons.
+The SPA model has been temporally aggregated from sub-hourly to daily time resolution within the Aggregated Canopy Model (ACM; Williams et al. 1996), which has been applied to the Kuparuk River Basin of Alaska for examining spatial variability in gross primary production (GPP; Williams et al. 2001b) and the temporal variability of net CO_2 exchange (Stieglitz et al. 2000).
+Ecosys (Grant 2001) has been used to evaluate interannual and longer term variability in carbon exchange (CO2 and CH4) for coastal tundra at Barrow, Alaska (Grant et al. 2003), and the model of Lloyd (2001) to assess mechanisms driving interannual variability in carbon exchange for a high Arctic site on Svalbard, Norway.

-- Other models have been developed, parameterized, and tested based on studies of experimental 8 - 9 manipulations of water, light, nutrients and carbon dioxide, e.g. the Marine Biological Laboratory - General Ecosystem Model (MBL-GEM) and the Terrestrial Ecosystem Model (TEM), which have 10 - been primarily parameterized and tested using experimental manipulations from Long Term 11 - Ecological Research (LTER) investigations at Toolik Lake, Alaska.
-Applications of MBL-GEM 12 - include site-specific assessments for tussock tundra near Toolik Lake (McKane et al. 1997a, b, 13 - Hobbie et al. 1998, Clein et al. 2000, Le Dizès et al. 2003, and Rastetter et al. 2004) and 14 - assessments for tundra in the Kuparuk River Basin in Alaska (Hobbie et al. 1998, Le Dizès et al. 15 - 2003).
-Applications of TEM include multi-scale assessments of Arctic tundra near Toolik Lake 16 - and the Kuparuk River Basin of Alaska and across the pan-Arctic (Clein et al. 2000, McGuire et 17 - al. 2000a).
-Two models, TEM & LPJ-DGVM (Sitch et al. 2003, Callaghan et al. 2004a,b)have 18 - been used to assess the response of CO2 exchange for pan-Arctic ecosystems in the 21st Century 19
+Other models have been developed, parameterized, and tested, based on studies of experimental manipulations of water, light, nutrients, and carbon dioxide, e.g., the Marine Biological Laboratory General Ecosystem Model (MBL-GEM) and the Terrestrial Ecosystem Model (TEM), which have been primarily parameterized and tested using experimental manipulations from Long Term Ecological Research (LTER) investigations at Toolik Lake, Alaska.
+Applications of MBL-GEM include site-specific assessments for tussock tundra near Toolik Lake (McKane et al. 1997a, b, Hobbie et al. 1998, Clein et al. 2000, Le Dizès et al. 2003, Rastetter et al. 2004) and assessments for tundra in the Kuparuk River Basin in Alaska (Hobbie et al. 1998, Le Dizès et al. 2003).
+Applications of TEM include multi-scale assessments of Arctic tundra near Toolik Lake and the Kuparuk River Basin of Alaska and across the pan-Arctic (Clein et al. 2000, McGuire et al. 2000a).
+Two models, TEM and Lund-Potsdam-Jena Dynamic Global Vegetation Model (LPJ-DGVM; Sitch et al. 2003, Callaghan et al. 2004, 2005) have been used to assess the response of CO2 exchange for pan-Arctic ecosystems in the 21st century.

-- Models developed to represent sub-hourly variation in carbon exchange primarily rely on 21 - interactions between air temperature, atmospheric humidity, soil moisture, photosynthetically 22 - active radiation, and wind speed to simulate atmospheric CO2 exchange (e.g., Williams et al. 23 - 1996).
-These models vary in complexity; some prescribe certain critical variables such as canopy 24
+Models developed to represent sub-hourly variation in carbon exchange primarily rely on interactions between air temperature, atmospheric humidity, soil moisture, photosynthetically active radiation, and wind speed to simulate atmospheric CO_2 exchange (e.g., Williams et al. 1996).
+These models vary in complexity; some prescribe